ericlheidel/omg-shoes/README.md

 ## Future

+Future plans:

-Future plans: Create an API for this project using Python and Django REST Framework.
+- Create an API for this project using Python and Django REST Framework.
+- Re-Style in order to be "mobile-first" and have responsive styling.

 ## Thanks for visiting.